borisrorsvort/simple-portfolio/app/_posts/2013-09-10-testing_at_emuzikos.md

 As you develop a new feature:

+{% highlight bash %}
-    git flow feature start awesome_feature
+git flow feature start awesome_feature zeus start
-    zeus start

----
+{% endhighlight %}

 * write your feature specific specs
 * write the code to make the feature specific tests pass

----
+{% highlight bash %}

-    git commit -am "Fix the tests"
-    git flow feature finish awesome_feature // which will nmerge it back to dev git push // make sure develop has a deployment method to a staging server
+git commit -am "Fix the tests" git flow feature finish awesome_feature // which will nmerge it back to dev git push // make sure develop has a deployment method to a staging server

----
+{% endhighlight %}

 * check if the full test suite passes in codeship and send staging server to user-testing or client for getting feedback
 * fix the eventual bugs until the tests are all green

----
+{% highlight bash %}
 git flow release start new_set_of_features // so you get the version tag and all

----
+{% endhighlight %}

 * you can still do some commit at this point

----
+{% highlight bash %}

-    git flow release finish new_set_of_features
+git flow release finish new_set_of_features git push
-    git push

----
+{% endhighlight%}

 * let the test run on Codeship.
 * let Codeship deploy for you.
 * grab a beer, celebrate!

----

 ## Conclusions